-Overview of Scoliosis for Patients
+Overview of Scoliosis

 Scoliosis is a musculoskeletal disorder in which there is a sideways (lateral) curvature of the spine.
 In determining the correct diagnosis and treatment, doctors consider the location, shape, and pattern of the curve.
 Below are pictures of a normal spine (left) and of common scoliosis curves (right).